SkretasLab/ProteoSeeker/README.md

 ~~~

 ### Phobius
-For either case of installation process followed in order to use the topology and signal peptide predictions provided by Phobius you must download Phobius from https://phobius.sbc.su.se/data.html.
+For either case of installation process, in order to use the topology and signal peptide predictions provided by Phobius you must download Phobius from https://phobius.sbc.su.se/data.html.
 Otherwise, ProteoSeeker will run without performing topology and signal peptide predictions in its seek functionality.

 # 3. Use
 ## 3.1 Parameter file
 <p align="justify">In general, the easiest way to run ProteoSeeker is to use a parameter file.
-A parameter file should at the very least contain the parameters for the options of ProteoSeeker which are to be modified from their default values.
+A parameter file should, at least, contain the parameters for the options of ProteoSeeker which are to be modified from their default values.
 Parameter files for different case-scenarios may be downloaded from *here*.
-These files are also generated when running the "install.sh" in the installation folder and more specifically one can generate them at any time when running the "parameter_files.sh" in the installation folder.
+These files are also generated when running the "install.sh" in the installation folder and more specifically, the user can generate them at any time by running the "parameter_files.sh" in the installation folder.
 The latter files contain all options and have parameters specifically for those that are to be modified.
 A parameter file is the proposed way of using ProteoSeeker either when installing from source or when installing it as a Docker image.
 In addition, we advise that the paths used as input to ProteoSeeker (for files or databases) contain no whitespaces, although ProteoSeeker is designed to handle them properly. </p>

 ## 3.2 Options
-<p align="justify">The options of ProteoSeeker as a command-line tool, their default parameters and descriptions are described below.</p>
+<p align="justify">The options of ProteoSeeker as a command-line tool, their default parameters and their descriptions are presented below.</p>

 ~~~bash
 ProteoSeeker Version 1.0.0